Things to Do

 The original Old City is divided into buildings and courtyards, with the seven-story Chandra Mahal, or Moon Palace, at its center.
 Though the city has expanded far beyond its original borders, a good bit of the original wall is still intact.
 Today, though the ground floor and outer courtyards of the Palace are devoted to a museum, the Maharaja Sawai Man Singh II Museum, a former maharajah still occupies a portion of it the palace.
 The museum has an extensive collection of rare manuscripts, Mughal and Rajasthani miniature paintings, Mughal carpets, costumes and textiles, arms and weapons and other royal objects.

 Astronomy in Jaipur

 The Maharaja Jai Singh’s interests included the study of astronomy and he sent scholars abroad to study existing observatories before beginning construction in 1728 of the Jantar Mantar observatory, which today is still of keen interest for visitors.
 He filled the observatory with numerous instruments with which to study the stars; look for the magnificent sundial with a 30 meter high gnomon (the piece that casts the sun’s shadow to show the time) which is said to cast up to a 4 meter shadow.
 Of the five observatories he constructed, this one is the best preserved.

 More in Jaipur

-Expect to see people dressed colourfully and often wearing similarly colourful enamel jewelry called meenakari.
+Expect to see people dressed colorfully and often wearing similarly colorful enamel jewelry called meenakari.
 Happily, you can buy what you see!
 Jaipur offers excellent shopping and is especially well-known for semi-precious gemstones.
-One can also readily buy miniatures, handicrafts, clothes, as well as silver and lac jewelry.
+One can also readily buy miniatures, handicrafts, clothes, as well as silver and laakh jewelry.